axelvaldez/radical-companies/_posts/1-book2-intro/2023-07-18-radical-ownership.markdown

  <p>The percentage of <span class='_paradigm'>RAD</span>s you end up with determine what percentage of the revunue you get.</p>

 <h1>Not a Co-op</h1>
  <p>Co-operatives make everybody financially equal.
 But people&rsquo;s contributions are not equal.
-Some people contribute more one month, but less the next.</p>
+The same person can contribute a lot one month, but less the next.</p>
  <p><span class='_paradigm'>RAD</span>s are used to keep a tally of contributions.</p>

 <h1>How RADs Work</h1>